-About China's economic mode, I think Mr. Yang is (inaudible).
+About China's economic mode, I think Mr. Yung is (inaudible).
 In my opinion, I think there are different opinions about how to define China's mode, China's economic mode.
-I want to say I think thanks to globalizations is the most important factor to push the Chinese economy faster, kuaisuzhengzhang..
+I want to say I think thanks to globalizations is the most important factor to (inaudible).
 Sorry.
 For example, China has become the largest provider of the U.S. imports and the second largest export market from the U.S. Meanwhile, the U.S. has become China's third largest export market and the second largest source of exports.
-So I think China needs and export-led growth pattern.
-And I think the U.S. is just contrary from China's mode.
-I want to define its (inaudible) conceptions mode, as someone maybe don't agree with me but I think [inaudible] conceptions mode is the most important character of the U.S. economy.
+So I think China (inaudible).
+And I think the U.S. (inaudible) from China's mode.
+I want to define it's (inaudible) is the most important (inaudible) of the U.S. economy.